Robert Stopford (bishop)

 Robert Wright Stopford, KCVO, CBE (20 February 1901 – 13 August 1976) was a British Anglican bishop.

 Early life and education

-Stopford was born in Garston, Merseyside (then in Lancashire), and educated at Coatham School in Redcar and Liverpool College, where he was Head of House (Littler's).
+Stopford was born in Garston, Merseyside (then in Lancashire) to John William Stopford, a timber merchant born in Galway, Ireland.
+He was educated at Coatham School in Redcar and Liverpool College, where he was Head of House (Littler's).
 He continued his education at Hertford College, Oxford, where he graduated with a Master of Arts degree.
 At Oxford he obtained first classes in classical honour moderations (1922) and modern history (1924).
 He was subsequently an Honorary Fellow of Hertford College, Oxford, and a Fellow of King's College London.
 He received a Doctor of Divinity degree from the University of London and a Doctor of Civil Law degree from the University of Durham.
 Stopford was married with two children.